Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Tracers of LSS

 \subsection{The Gravitational wave background}

-Galaxies are populated by SMBHBs following the prescriptions in~\cite{chen_constraining_2019, Casey_Clyde_2022, agazie2024_ACC}.
-This accounts for galaxy total mass, bulge mass, merger fractions, merger timescales, and SMBH masses.
+Galaxies are populated by SMBHBs following a semi-analytical major-merger model calibrated to PTA measurements~\cite{chen_constraining_2019, Casey_Clyde_2022, agazie2024_ACC, 2024arXiv240519406C}.
+In practice, the model combines a time-dependent Schechter stellar-mass function, a fractional pairing-rate function, a merger-timescale model, and empirical $M_*\!-\!M_{\rm bulge}\!-\!M_{\rm BH}$ relations to construct the SMBHB merger rate~$\dot\phi_{\rm BHB}$, from which different realizations of sources are sampled.
+The parameter space is constrained by PTA data, so that the procedure always returns a population whose GWB is consistent with NANOGrav measurements.
 We generate $N_r=1,000$ SMBHB population realizations for the same galaxy distribution to account for cosmic variance.
 Each realization has a SMBHB population sampled from the differential number of SMBHBs per unit of total mass~$M$, mass ratio~$q$, redshift~$z$, and frequency~$f_\mathrm{GW}$, defined as~\cite{peters_gravitational_1963, hogg_distance_1999, chen_constraining_2019}:

 where~$\Phi_{\rm BHB}$ is the comoving number density of SMBHB mergers, $dV/dz$ is the comoving volume element~\cite{hogg_distance_1999}, $f_{\rm r} = f_\mathrm{GW} (1 + z)$ is the rest frame GW frequency, and~$t_{\rm r}$ is the residence timescale~\cite{peters_gravitational_1963}.
 The sky- and polarization-averaged strain emitted by each SMBHB is given by~\cite{thorne_gravitational_1987, sesana_stochastic_2008, rosado_expected_2015}